Stability theory of game-theoretic group feature explanations for machine learning models: Group explainers with coalition structures

-We note that the two-step Shapley value for singletons is the Shapley value.
-Thus, in light of \eqref{2steptsh}, when an explainer is based on the two-step Shapley value, the quotient game explanations can be re-used for the computation of single feature explanations, which in turn lowers the complexity to $O(n (2^{|\cP|}+2^{|S_j|}))$.
-For the Owen and Banzhaf values however this is not the case because single feature explanations have to be computed without the use of the quotient game values, which gives the complexity stated in Lemma \ref{lmm::complexity}.
+\begin{remark}\rm It follows directly from the definition that a coalitional value $g_i[N,v,\cP]$ with the two-step formulation has complexity $2^{|S_j|+|\cP|}\cdot O(v)$, which can be significantly lower than that of game values.
+Note also that the two-step Shapley value for singletons is the Shapley value.
+Thus, in light of \eqref{2steptsh}, the (empirical) quotient game explanations can be re-used for the computation of single feature explanations based on the two-step Shapley value, which in turn lowers the complexity to $O(n (2^{|\cP|}+2^{|S_j|})) \cdot O(v)$, where $v \in \{\hat{v}_*^{\CE},\hat{v}_*^{\ME}\}$ is the estimator of the deterministic conditional and marginal games defined in \eqref{margcondgamedet}.
+This, however, is not true for the Owen and Banzhaf values since single feature explanations have to be computed without the use of the quotient game values, which gives the complexity stated earlier. \end{remark}